yekaizhou/duet/README.md

 ![](docs/overview.png)

 (A) First, ONT long reads are aligned using Minimap2.
-(B-C) To obtain the per-read phasing information (green or brown) with its confidence level (luminance of the color), SNP (indicated in circles) calling is performed using Clair3 and phased using WhatsHap.
-(D-E) Seven novel features are extracted and integrated with SV marks (indicated in squares), detected using optimized SVIM.
-(F) The classification of SV genotype and haplotype is done using a rule-based decision tree.
+(B-C) To obtain the per-read phasing information (green or brown) with its confidence level (luminance of the color), SNPs (indicated in circles) are called using Clair3 and then phased using WhatsHap.
+Based on the phased SNPs, the haplotypes of the reads are determined by WhatsHap.
+(D) The SV marks on each read are detected by SVIM.
+(E) Three signatures from previous steps are integrated as the signature of the support reads.
+(F) Duet phases SV and filters out false signals based on the features derived from the signatures in step (E).

 ---
 ### Installation